Charity (?)1

 Citations

-1. [S949] Relation of Tydings-Ramsey-Belt Families of Anne Arundel County, Maryland, online http://home.netcom.com/~fzsaund/tydings.html, F. Edward Wright, Anne Arundel County Church Records of the 17th and 18th Centuries, (Westminster, MD: Family Line Publications, no date).
-Hereinafter cited as Tydings-Ramsey-Belt Families.
+1. [S949] F. Edward Wright, Anne Arundel County Church Records of the 17th and 18th Centuries, (Westminster, MD: Family Line Publications, no date), viewed at Relation of Tydings-Ramsey-Belt Families of Anne Arundel County, Maryland (http://home.netcom.com/~fzsaund/tydings.html).

 John Boreing1